This was the beginning of Liz Christy’s Monet Designer Scarves.

-But accompany me he has, and this collection of handcrafted designer scarves is now my signature collection.
+But Monet has accompanied Liz, and this collection of handcrafted designer scarves is now her signature collection.

 ‘My Kavanagh Musings’

-But the Men’s Scarf Collection includes more than the relatively traditional Kavanagh scarf.
-It also includes more contemporary styles like the ‘Inspired By’ scarf which is 100% cotton and the ‘Renaissance Wrap’ which is woven in softer shades of silk and merino wool.
+The Men’s Scarf Collection extends further than the relatively traditional tweedy Kavanagh scarf.
+It also includes more contemporary styles like the ‘Inspired By’ scarf which is 100% cotton and the ‘Renaissance Wrap’ which is woven in with silk and softer shades of merino wool.

-I love to watch a man putting on a scarf for the first time.
-Even if he is unsure of ‘how to wear it’, he will generally ‘clasp it’, wrap it on, tap it and say ‘how’s that?’ and it looks great!
-If it feels good on, and it is a colour that likes him, he will look fabulous.
+It is great to watch a man putting on a scarf.
+He will generally ‘clasp it’, wrap it on, tap it and say ‘how’s that?’ and it looks great!
+Modern men wear scarves well, with confidence.
+If the scarf feels good on, and is a colour that ‘likes him’, he will look fabulous and he will know it.

 The Renaissance luxury wrap collection is inspired by the wonderful lace making heritage of County Monaghan.
 To the north of the county we have the crochet Clones lace and to the south we have the applique Carrickmacross lace.
 In tough times these skills played a vital role in the survival of families and thus they are an important part of who we are in these parts.
 A perfect tie-in to the ‘Tale of Two Worlds’ theme of Ireland’s Ancient East.